derekrodgers/derekrodgers/README.md

 ## Hi, I'm Derek!

 I'm a data scientist and analytics professional with eight years of experience across multiple subject matter areas.

 Most recently, I was creating [interactive dashboards](https://www.salussafety.io/reporting) for the construction industry.
-Currently, I'm finishing a [Master of Data Science](https://masterdatascience.ubc.ca/) at UBC.
+In 2025, I graduated from the [Master of Data Science](https://masterdatascience.ubc.ca/) at [UBC](https://www.ubc.ca/).

 I love solving complex technical problems, especially wrangling, analyzing, interactively exploring, and interpreting data.

-For fun between classes, I've been working on an interactive dashboard for exploring Vancouver's Public Trees.
+For fun in my free time, I've been working on an interactive dashboard for exploring Vancouver's Public Trees.
 [Check it out](https://databyderek.com/vancouvertrees/)!

-If you want to connect, shoot me a message on LinkedIn!
+If you want to connect, send me a message on LinkedIn:

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0e76a8?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/derekgrodgers/) [![Website](https://img.shields.io/badge/Website-databyderek.com-0A0A0A?style=for-the-badge&logo=githubpages&logoColor=white)](https://databyderek.com)